To keep diabetes under control, stay healthy, and prevent future problems, you

 your blood sugar levels over the last 2 to 3 months.
 Having lower HbA1c levels may

 make it less likely that you'll develop long-term diabetes problems.

-else you'll need to check for sometimes.
-Ketones are chemicals that show up in the
+need to check for sometimes.
+Ketones are chemicals that show up in the urine and blood

 Having lots of ketones in your body can put you at risk for a major diabetes emergency